 You can also share your podcast on YouTube, Facebook

 YouTube: Uploading your podcast to YouTube can help you expand your reach.
-Some of the larger shows tend to record their audio and then show the video recording.
-However, in your video portion, you can simply use a static image (or an Audiogram) showing your podcast cover art.
+Some larger shows tend to record their audio and then video recording.

-Facebook: If your audience hangs out on Facebook, then it’s a great place for you to share your podcast.
-You can share the entire show, or just sections of it, or even teasers.
+Facebook: If your audience hangs out on Facebook, then it’s an excellent place for you to share your podcast player.
+You can share the entire show, or just sections of it, complete episodes, or even teasers.

 Podcast Monetization – How to Make Money